OWASP/AppSec-Israel-2017/Training.md

 **Location:** [College of Management in Rishon](Location).

 We will have a lunch break between 12:00-13:30.
 There is an adjacent food court, and several other great restaurants nearby.
-We will provide a list of suggested places to eat shortly.

 Alternatively, you are welcome to pack your own lunch.

 Coffee and cold drinks will be provided throughout the day, as well as an afternoon snack break.